Pablo Rodriguez (Canadian politician): Criminal charge

+According to Rodriguez himself, "Because I'd consumed a moderate amount of wine during the previous supper, the police officer asked me to proceed with a breathalyzer test, using a hand-held machine, which I did without hesitation".
+Despite the criminal charge, Rodriguez remained in the Liberal caucus.

-In the 2011 election he was defeated by the New Democratic Party's Paulina Ayala amid the NDP's surge in Quebec.
+In the 2011 election he was defeated by the New Democratic Party's Paulina Ayala amid the New Democratic Party's surge in Quebec.

 In government

-Rodriguez sought a rematch with Ayala in the 2015 election.
-Amid a Liberal surge almost as large as the NDP's surge four years earlier, he defeated Ayala to return to Parliament as one of Prime Minister Justin Trudeau's MPs.
+After his defeat, Rodriguez where he headed Ecolomondo, a Montreal company that now specializes in the treatment of hydrocarbon-based waste.
+In 2013, he left the company after Justin Trudeau tasked him to rebuilt the party in Quebec.
+Rodriguez, who was living off his Registered Retirement Savings Plan, travelled the province and recruited candidates for the 2015 election.
+He also sought a rematch with Ayala.
+Amid a Liberal surge almost as large as the NDP's surge four years earlier where the Liberals grew from their Quebec caucus from six members to 40 members, he defeated Ayala to return to Parliament.

 42nd Canadian Parliament

-Rodriguez served as Chief Government Whip for a year and a half from 30 January 2017.
+Rodriguez served as Chief Government Whip for a year and a half from January 30, 2017.

 Rodriguez served in the 42nd Canadian Parliament as the Minister of Canadian Heritage from July 18, 2018 until dissolution of that government on November 20, 2019.
 One of his signature initiatives at Heritage was the expansion of the Canada Periodical Fund from magazine-format monthlies to daily broadsheets.
-This was announced in Bill Morneau's 21 November 2018 "fiscal update" as a $600-million slush fund over five years.
+This was announced in Bill Morneau's November 21, 2018 "fiscal update" as a $600-million fund over five years.
 The measure was widely applauded in the press "by an eclectic group of media outlets, including Postmedia, which owns the National Post, Torstar, which publishes the Toronto Star, SaltWire Network, and the CBC among others."

 43rd Canadian Parliament

 Rodriguez was re-elected in the 2019 federal election.

-From formation on 20 November 2019 until dissolution, Rodriguez served as Leader of the Government in the House of Commons.
+From formation on November 20, 2019 until dissolution, Rodriguez served as Leader of the Government in the House of Commons.

 44th Canadian Parliament

-After the 2021 election, Rodriguez was re-appointed as Minister of Canadian Heritage on 26 October 2021.
+After the 2021 election, Rodriguez was re-appointed as Minister of Canadian Heritage on October 26, 2021.

+Rodriguez introduced the Online News Act, Bill C-18, An Act respecting online communications platforms that make news content available to persons in Canada.
+It received Royal Assent on June 22, 2023.
+The bill would force tech giants to compensate news organizations.
+The Trudeau government has dismissed the complaints of the tech giants will have to pay exorbitant amounts of money and would face uncapped liability based on how many links are posted.